502 Fayerweather Hall

 Interests and Research

 Manan Ahmed, Assistant Professor, is interested in the relationship between text, space and narrative.
 His work on Islam’s arrival to Sindh in the 8th century traces the longue durée history of contestations among varied communities in South Asia.
 His areas of specialization include political and cultural history of Islam in South and Southeast Asia, frontier-spaces and the city in medieval South Asia, imperial and colonial historiography, and philology.
 He is involved in Digital Humanities projects - especially with visualizing space in medieval texts and texualizing medieval and early-modern maps.
 Ahmed is currently working on a study of the early 13th century account of Uch, Sind.
 His articles can be found at Columbia Commons.

-"Advent of Islam in South Asia" in Roger Long (edited), History of Pakistan, (Karachi: Oxford University Press) September, 2013.
+Manan Ahmed Asif, "Advent of Islam in South Asia" in Roger Long (edited), History of Pakistan, (Karachi: Oxford University Press) April, 2014.

 Where the Wild Frontiers Are: Pakistan and the American Imagination.
 Just World Books, 2011.